-Assign: Have students review each question, then determine which factor or factors of their credit apply.
-As students make choices through the online tool, they should record each selection on the Choose Your

-Own Adventure handout, check which factor(s) of their credit score it represents, and explain whether the decision will build or hurt their credit score.
+Assign: After each class decision using the online tool, they should record each selection on the Choose Your Own Adventure handout, check which factor(s) of their credit score it represents and explain whether what decision will build or hurt their credit score.
 Try the first question together as a class.
-Give students 10 minutes to work with a partner; any questions not completed may be completed individually as a take-home activity.
+Give students 10 minutes to work with a partner; any question-and-answers not completed may be completed individually as a take-home activity.